Sherif-2001/sbe3110_f22_task4_team01/README.md

 ### Project Features

-In this web application you can
+In this web application, you can upload two images, apply a high- or low-pass filter to them, and then, using the selector, select the region you require.and also choose whether to take the outside or the inside of the coordinates.

 ### Project Structure